FloatingArrayDesign/FAModel/famodel/anchors/README.md

 ### Anchor Methods
 - **makeMoorPyAnchor()** : Creates a MoorPy point object representing the anchor in a moorpy system
 - **getAnchorCapacity()** : Calls anchor capacity functions for the correct anchor type
-- **getMPForces()** : Finds forces on anchor at mudline using MoorPy Point.getForces method and optionally forces at anchor lug location with getTransferLoad function in capacity_loads.py.
-Stores results in loads dictionary
 - **getFS()** : Computes safety factor for loads on the anchor
 - **getCost()** : Finds costs of anchor from MoorProps and stores in design dictionary
 - **getMass()** : Finds mass and/or UHC of anchor from MoorProps and stores in design dictionary
+- **getMudlineForces()** : Finds forces on anchor at mudline using MoorPy Point.getForces method.
+Use max_force=True to obtain the maximum forces on that anchor from the platform.getWatchCircle() method.
+For more information on the getWatchCircle() calculations, see the [Platform ReadMe](../platform/README.md).
+An additional anchor.loads dictionary entry is included to describe the mudline load type. 'mudline_load_type'='max' if max_force=True, and 'mudline_load_type'='current_state' if max_force=False.
+- **getLugForces()** : Finds forces at the anchor lug location with getTransferFunction function in capacity_loads.py.
+The getTransferLoad function requires **maximum** mudline forces as an input.
+These forces can be sent in as a dictionary, or anchor.loads dictionary will be searched for 'Hm' and 'Vm' values with additional key-value pair 'mudline_force_type':'max' to indicate these mudline forces are maximums.
+If there are no max mudline forces in the anchor.loads dictionary, getMudlineForces(max_force=True) will be called.
+Stores results in loads dictionary.
+If lug is at mudline or no lug provided, equates mudline forces with lug forces.
+>[!NOTE]
+>The getTransferFunction function called by getLugForces() is tuned to work with maximum loads on the anchor.
+Some anchor configuration, load, and soil condition combinations may produce invalid results in getTransferFunction.
+For example, the output Va may show as negative.
+In that case, getLugForces() will warn the user of the invalidity of the result and assign 'Ha'='Hm', 'Va'='Vm', and 'thetaa'='thetam'.

 ### Anchor Type Requirements